mjrgh/PinscapePico/Guides/LIS3DH-Setup.md

 #### "Oops, what if I already clicked Calibrate?"

-In case you accidentally clicked the Calibrate button at some point, you can still undo it and restore nudge to proper working order.
-To undo it, go back to JOY.CPL, click the Settings tab, and then click **Reset to default**.
+If you accidentally clicked the Calibrate button at some point (or suspect you might have), you can easily undo it.
+Go back to JOY.CPL, click the Settings tab, and then click **Reset to default**.
 That deletes the calibration data collected when you clicked the Calibrate button.

 ## Cabinet installation